SofijaVvv/BudgetExpenseApplication/README.md

 ## Description

-Budget Expense System is an application helping users manage their finances, creating budgets, improving organization and reaching their financial goals.
+Budget Expense Application helps users manage their finances, creating budgets, improving organization and reaching their financial goals.
 Built using .NET 8, SignalR, Hangfire and MySql, it provides a RESTful Web API for data management, real-time updates, and efficient background processing.

 ## Features